ronf/asyncssh/README.rst

 * Install bcrypt from https://pypi.python.org/pypi/bcrypt
   if you want support for OpenSSH private key encryption.

+* Install libsk-libfido2 from https://github.com/Yubico/libfido2 if
+  you want support for authenticating with U2F or FIDO2 security keys.

 * Install gssapi from https://pypi.python.org/pypi/gssapi if you want support for GSSAPI key exchange and authentication on UNIX.